What is Play Therapy?

 Normal guidance would be to wait a few weeks after the event to see how you are feeling then.
 However, a therapist can help you consider whether therapy might be helpful at this point in time.

 When we are/were young, we all act(ed) out what we see/saw other people do and internalis(ed) ways of being that in hindsight may not have been helpful or productive.
 We grow/grew up thinking our childhood was ‘normal’ but as we get older we might begin to realise that there is no such thing as ‘normal’ and whilst families might have similarities and some helpful ways of being, we generally have had experiences unique to our own childhood and families.
+Spending time reflecting on this and considering other ways to be can be really valuable and life-changing.

 Where and when can we meet?